byu-is-403/syllabus/basics-of-threads.md

 ## Using Multi-Threads

-- Do not use them just because they are cool!
-- Do not use them to make things “faster” until you have proven that a single thread implementation is slow
-- If not done correctly, multi-threading can cause problems (app freezes, resources exhaust, etc…) which makes it hard to debug

-- You MAY want to multi-thread if a particular piece of code takes a long time to complete
+You **MAY** want to multi-thread if...
+* a particular piece of code takes a long time to complete
-- You MAY want to multi-thread if you can run code parallel
+* you can run code parallel
-- You MAY want to multi-thread if you are waiting a long time for File I/O to complete or respond
+* you are waiting a long time for File I/O to complete or respond

-- Core = hardware.
-Correct.
-- Thread = how the hardware is supplied with information.
-Think of it as the 'road' by which the information gets into the CPU core.
+You may **NOT** want to multi-thread if...
+* you are using them just because they sound cool
+* you haven't proven that a single threaded implementation is slow
+* you don't understand them (can cause app freezes, resource exhaustion, etc, that are hard to debug)

+## Hyper-threading

-- Some processors, like the i7-2600K, have hyper-threading.
+Some processors, like the i7-2600K, have hyper-threading.
 This is where each core can take 2 threads.
 In layman's terms, although the CPU has 4 physical cores, it allows the CPU to act as if it had 8 cores.
 Generally only useful for high-intensity program that do modelling or video-editing work.
 Cores don’t share memory because they have their own dedicated memory 1 core 1 thread, so the processing time is still faster than the 4cores with 4 threads, than the dual cores with 4 threads.

 ## Other Resources